+The organizational transfer of an award supporting the Initiating or Partnering PI is discouraged.
 The organizational transfer of an award supporting a clinical trial is strongly discouraged and in most cases will not be allowed.
-Approval of a transfer request will be on a case-by-case basis at the discretion of the Grants Officer.
+Approval of a transfer request will be evaluated on a case-by-case basis and only allowed at the discretion of the Grants Officer.
 An organizational transfer of an award will not be allowed in the last year of the (original) period of performance or any extension thereof.